Diyckstra/terraform-provider-deyckstra/website/docs/d/lb_listener.md

 layout: "aws"
 page_title: "aws_lb_listener"
 description: |-
-  Provides information about a Load Balancer Listener.
+  Provides information about a load balancer listener.
 ---

 # Data Source: aws_lb_listener

 ~> **Note** `aws_alb_listener` is known as `aws_lb_listener`.
 The functionality is identical.

-Provides information about a Load Balancer Listener.
+Provides information about a load balancer listener.

-This data source can prove useful when a module accepts an LB Listener as an input variable and needs to know the LB it is attached to, or other information specific to the listener in question.
+This data source can prove useful when a module accepts an LB listener as an input variable and needs to know the LB it is attached to, or other information specific to the listener in question.

 ## Example Usage